 Join the chocolate revolution!
 An adults-only opening-night chocolate party, followed by all-ages tastings of amazing chocolates.

-It's a perfect snapshot of Oregon cuisine: all-star chefs, lots to eat and drink, and proceeds go toward ending hunger in the U.S.
+It’s the perfect snapshot of Oregon cuisine: all-star chefs, lots to eat and drink, and proceeds go toward ending hunger in the US.

-Celebrate the holidays in Pioneer Courthouse Square with fellow beer lovers and 100s of potent winter ales.
+Celebrate the holidays in Pioneer Courthouse Square with fellow beer lovers and hundreds of potent winter ales.

 Register a 12-member team to run day and night from Mt.
 Hood to Seaside.
 Expect an epic beach party at the end of the 198-mile route.